Doeschate/CS6910_Assignment2/Part_A/README.md

 ## Code

-We created five code files for part A question.
+We created eight code files for part A question.

 **Assignment2_PartA_Q1.ipynb** :\
 Code is written in notebook style. we can download the file and upload to google colab or kaggle and can run